West Yorkshire Metro & PTE Era

 Heavy Woollen District impact

-In the Heavy Woollen District specifically, this meant the end of independent municipal bus operations that had replaced the Yorkshire Woollen District Electric Tramways in 1934.
+In the Heavy Woollen District specifically, this meant the end of independent municipal bus operations that had been running services since the tramway era ended in the 1930s.
 Former tram routes and depots (such as Heckmondwike's Swallow Street depot and Dewsbury's Savile Town depot) were absorbed into the new unified Metro network.

 Goals and philosophy